 In 2074, when the mob wants to get rid of someone, the target is sent into the past, where a hired gun awaits - someone like Joe - who one day learns the mob wants to 'close the loop' by sending back Joe's future self for assassination.

 At the end of the film, Curtis reveals that he killed Edgar's mother when he was still a baby.
-Presumably, Edgar is raised by Curtis, Gilliam and others in the back of the train.
-Edgar has a very strong Irish accent and yet, there doesn't appear to be any other Irish people around.
-If he was raised on the train since infancy, his accent should reflect those around him, the majority of which are American.
+Presumably Edgar was raised by Curtis, Gilliam and the others in the back of the train.
+Edgar has a strong Irish accent even though there don't appear to be any other Irish people.
+If he was raised on the train since infancy, his accent should reflect those around him, the majority of whom are American or English.
 See more »

 Good morning.
 On this day, July 1st, 2014, at this hour, 0600, we are at the first airport in the world...

 The topic of so much controversy over the past seven years has continued development.
 Protests from environmental groups and a number of developing countries continue.
 But in accordance with...